 Collecting Swimathon Donations

-An online crowdfunding campaign is essential to raising money with a swim-a-thon fundraiser.
+An online p2p crowdfunding campaign is essential to raising money with a swim-a-thon fundraiser.
 Crowdfunding websites make it easy for your swimmers and coaches to share their fundraising page and get donations from friends and family.
-Some key features of our software include:
+Some key features of our peer to peer software include:

 - Personal & Team Fundraising pages are the heart of the system.
-Each participant has a personalized page with images, videos, their mission statement, Donate Now button, a fundraising thermometer and social media links.
+Each participant has a personalized page with images, videos, their mission statement, a Donate Now button, a fundraising thermometer and social media (Facebook and Twitter) links.

 - Participants can send out an email or social media donation request to friends and family members, which includes a link to their personal page.
-Making it easy for potential donors to contribute is key!
+Making it easy for potential donors to contribute via online and mobile giving is key.

-- Team & Individual Registration: All participants may easily create or join teams.
-Teams could be arranged by age group, swim club, school or other group.
+- Team & Individual Registration: All participants can easily create or join teams.
+Teams could be arranged by age group, swim club, school, or another group.

 - Prize Management: Track multiple award levels and print reports to easily distribute prizes.
 When participants reach a certain fundraising level, they get a prize widget on their personal fundraising page.